Introduction to Essex, Vermont

 Things To Do In Essex

-There are a number of nature parks located in and around the town of Essex.
-The Burton Island State Park, Knight Point State Park, and Woods Island State Park are places that people can visit.
-They offer picnic areas and other recreational facilities.
+There are a number of nature parks located in and around the town of Essex including Burton Island State Park, Knight Point State Park, and Woods Island State Park.
 Lake Champlain is the sixth largest fresh water lake in the United States.
 The waterfront at Lake Champlain is a picturesque tourist attraction.
-The 1812 Homestead Farm and Museum is a working farm and museum.
-You could spend a quiet evening musing through the farm and its surroundings.
+The 1812 Homestead Farm and Museum is a working farm and museum where visitors can spend a quiet evening milling about the farm and its surroundings.

 Burlington International Airport is the nearest major airport.